kelloggm/wpi-paper/experiments/experimental-procedure.md

    a Gradle project that uses the checkerframework-gradle-plugin, you would check the `checkers` block.
    In other build systems, look for a `-processor` argument.
 Record the names of the typecheckers in the "Checkers" column of the spreadsheet.
-   4. Change the project build file to use the head of checkerframework.
+   4. Change the project build file to use the HEAD of typetools/checkerframework.
 This can be done by:
-      1. Pulling the latest changes to your local checkerframework instance.
+      1. Pull the latest changes to your local working copy of the checker-framework respository.
-      2. Running `./gradlew publishToMavenlocal` in your local checkerframework.
-Generates a SNAPSHOT of the current release version + 1.
+      2. Run `./gradlew publishToMavenlocal` in your checker-framework working copy.
+This generates a SNAPSHOT of the current release version + 1.
-      3. Confirm the snapshot can be found in `~/.m2/repository/org/checkerframework/checker/`
+         (ie, REL 3.28.0 would generate 3.28.1-SNAPSHOT).
-      4. Modify the build file to use this snapshot.
+      3. Modify the build file to use this snapshot.
+This can be project specific, find the line where checkerframeworkversion or similar is defined.
+You will have to replace the version that is defined (i,e For Maven, <cfversion>3.28.0<cfversion> to <cfversion>3.28.1-SNAPSHOT</cfversion>).

 ##### C. Create a new branch called "unannotated" from the same commit, with annotations removed:
    1. `git checkout -b unannotated`